 Where Kth represents the reservoir thermal conductivity, W/(mC).
 T represents the reservoir temperature, C. x represents the distance, m.
 Vc represents the convective velocity, m/s. ρc and ρr represent the densities of formation fluid and rock, respectively, kg/m3.
 Cpc and Cpr represent the heat capacities of formation fluid and rock, respectively, J/(KgC). t represents the time, s.

-A vertical well is generally used in the case of cyclic steam stimulation development.
-Therefore, the modeling process of the heat transfer process applies the two-dimensional form of the governing equation, which is obtained from equations (2-1),
+A vertical well is generally used in a case of a CSS development.
+Therefore, the modeling process of heat transfer applies the two-dimensional form of the governing equation, which is obtained from the equation (2-1),

 Kth∂2T∂x2+∂2T∂y2-Vc→ρcCpc∂T∂x+∂T∂y=ρrCpr∂T∂t (2-2)

-Convert it to polar coordinates for solution, so let,
+Convert it to polar coordinates for solution, so let

 x=rcosθ,y=rsinθ (2-3)

-Then the radial formula for heat transfer is compiled as follows.
+Substitute the equations (2-3) into the equation (2-2).
+A radial formula for heat transfer is compiled as follows.

 Kth(∂2T∂r2+1r∂T∂r+1r2∂2T∂θ2)-Vr→ρcCpc∂T∂r=ρrCpr∂T∂t (2-4)